miroslavpejic85/mirotalk-docs/docs/mirotalk-sfu/rebranding.md

 !!! warning "License Required:"

-		Rebranding requires at least a [Regular License](https://codecanyon.net/item/mirotalk-sfu-webrtc-realtime-video-conferences/40769970), available on CodeCanyon.
+Rebranding requires at least a 👉 **[Regular License](https://codecanyon.net/item/mirotalk-sfu-webrtc-realtime-video-conferences/40769970)**, available on CodeCanyon.

 There are two ways to rebrand MiroTalk SFU: